geerlingguy/packer-ubuntu-1804/README.md

 ### Run

 The included `Vagrantfile` allows quick testing of the built Vagrant boxes.
-From this same directory, run the following command after building the box:
+From the same directory, run the following command after building the box:

     $ vagrant up

 Open a terminal session with the Vagrant box:

     $ vagrant ssh

 Observe  how the host directory containing `ubuntu1804.json` is mounted on `/vagrant`: